Brandon Ríos

-Brandon Lee Ríos (born April 29, 1986) is an American professional boxer.
-He held the WBA lightweight title in 2011 and has challenged once for the WBO welterweight title in 2015.
+Brandon Lee Ríos (born April 29, 1986) is an American former professional boxer.
+He held the WBA Regular lightweight title in 2011 and has challenged once for the WBO welterweight title in 2015.
 Nicknamed "Bam Bam", Ríos was known for his aggressive pressure fighting style, formidable punching power, and exceptionally durable chin during his prime.

 Amateur career

 Ríos compiled a stellar amateur record of 230–35.
 In 2004 he became the U.S. National Amateur Featherweight champion, and was also a United States Olympic alternate at 125 lbs.
 "When I met Roberto in the Olympic trials in Mississippi, that's when Roberto came and worked my corner, which it was a bad mistake," Rios said as García laughed.
 "I should have never done that because my dad was my amateur coach through my whole career.
 You get used to one person and then you come with another guy and he doesn't really know you?
 To me, it kind of messed me up.
 But then again, I'm glad we met because we exchanged information and he brought me down here."